-We'll help you find good food without going broke or tripping over one of the World's many culinary landmines.
-More than 100 restaurants operate within Walt Disney World, including about 70 full-service restaurants, 26 of which are inside the theme parks.
-Collectively, Disney restaurants offer exceptional variety, serving everything from Moroccan to Texas barbecue.
-Most restaurants are expensive, and many of them serve less than-distinguished fare, but the culinary scene gets better every year.
+This page aims to help you find good food without going broke or tripping over a culinary land mine.
+More than 135 restaurants operate within the Walt Disney World, including about 70 full-service establishments, more than 30 of which are inside the theme parks.
+Disney restaurants offer exceptional variety, serving everything from Moroccan lamb to Texas barbecue.
+Most restaurants are expensive, and many serve less-than-distinguished fare, but there are good choices in every area of Walt Disney World.

 Getting It Right

-Although we work hard to be fair, objective, and accurate, many readers, like this one from Coudersport, Pennsylvania, think we're too critical of Disney restaurants.
-He writes:
+Although we work hard to be fair, objective, and accurate, many readers, like this woman from Charleston, West Virginia, think we’re too critical of Walt Disney World restaurants:

 Get a life!
 It's crazy and unrealistic to be so snobbish about restaurants at a theme park.
 Considering the number of people Disney feeds each day, I think they do a darn good job.
 Also, you act so surprised that the food is expensive.
 Have you ever eaten at an airport?
 HELLO IN THERE? . . .
 Surprise, you're a captive!
 It's a theme park!